naorye/web-dev-easy-src/source/_posts/2013-08-05-pages-slider-with-javascript-and-css.markdown

     }
 });
 ```
-The last methods of the plugin are obvious. goToIndex() is a main method that sets transition to page in a specific index. next(), prev() and current() validates that the new page's index is possible (for example, the index cannot be less then 0) and uses goToIndex() to transition to the new page.
+The last methods of the plugin are obvious. goToIndex() is a central method that gets a page index and makes a transition to that page. next(), prev() and current() validates that the new page's index is possible (for example, the index cannot be less than 0) and uses goToIndex() to make a transition to the new page.

-Thats it!
-Pretty simple though.
+That's it!
+Pretty simple.

 Integrate with jQuery Plugin
 ----------------------------
 Now that we have the plugin code, integrating it into jQuery plugin is not a big deal.
-If you don't familiar with the <a href="/jquery-plugin-pattern" target="_blank">jQuery plugin pattern</a>, I advice you to read <a href="/jquery-plugin-pattern" target="_blank">this post</a>.
+If you are not familiar with the <a href="/jquery-plugin-pattern" target="_blank">jQuery plugin pattern</a>, I advice you to read <a href="/jquery-plugin-pattern" target="_blank">this post</a>.
 ```javascript jQuery plugin integration
 (function($) {
     $.fn.pagesSlider = function(options) {